tortsBsus/I_Capitalizer/README.md

           Capitalizes the I at
               1. The beginning of a sentence
-              2. in cases like "i am", "i was", "i will" and " do you wish i was?"
+              2. in cases like "i am", "i was" and "i will"
               3. in cases like "he is going.i am not"
               4. in cases like "she is going. i am not"